Skip to main contentSkip to navigation

 Linux mdadm: Superblock Version and Offset Confusion

 mdadm supports four metadata versions (0.90, 1.0, 1.1, 1.2), each placing the superblock at a different offset.
-Version 0.90 writes at the end of the disk.
+Version 0.90 writes to a 64 KB-aligned block near the end of the disk (not at the absolute end).
 Version 1.0 writes 8 KB from the end.
 Versions 1.1 and 1.2 write at the beginning, at offsets 0 and 4 KB respectively.
 When an administrator runs mdadm --zero-superblock on the wrong offset or reassembles with the wrong metadata version, the array parameters are lost.

 We scan for ext4 or XFS magic bytes to calculate the exact data start offset, then force assembly with the correct metadata version.
 For cases where superblocks are fully zeroed, we determine stripe size and member ordering from filesystem anchor points and assemble the array from images using calculated parameters.